 With places to dine out in the small mountain town, other things to eat from the kitchen adorned with small black and white Brother labels that identified everything from cupboards with “pots and pans” to “kitchen light,” and the fact that vacations are a time to eat junk food, the bananas were left untouched.
 They moved from laying sprawled out bare on the table, to awkwardly nesting their curiously long, straight, hard bodies in a large mixing bowl, to the '70s formica countertop, trying to find their place.

 On the last day, like the responsible vacation renters we were, we tidied up, took out the trash, checked the showers, peeked under the sofa cushions, and emptied the refrigerator.
 The bananas were still on the table.
 Bananas are cheap – quite literally, a little more than a dime a dozen.
 The first instinct was to throw them out with the rest of the food that just wasn't worth our effort to take back down the mountain, but I don't work that way.
-Whether by culture or necessity, it hurts my heart to waste.
+Whether by culture or necessity, it hurts my heart to waste food.
 I can’t just throw things away, especially things that seem perfectly good.

 The bananas came back home with us.

 I put the untouched bananas on the kitchen countertop.
-Every day for the first few days, I saw the bananas and reminded myself to look for that banana bread recipe — that one, the one that I loved from whatyearwasthat, hm, I can't remember — but I didn't look.
+Every day I saw the bananas and reminded myself to look for that banana bread recipe but I didn't look.
 So many other things came up.
 I was making excuses.
 "Life stuff" was moving faster, yet in a strange way, more slowly, than I could manage.
-I wasn't ignoring the bananas; they were there and I saw them every day, rotting right before my eyes.
-I think I was trying to ignore having to do something about them.
-I didn't want to deal with them.

 You can ignore the black, spotted bananas that are practically camouflaged against the dark granite countertop for as long as you can, but something will eventually force your hand.
 Maybe you pick up the bananas off the counter to make room for a bowl and the skins shred apart from the stems under the weight of decay.
-Maybe you find that banana bread recipe while looking for something else.

 Maybe you finally find hard evidence of lies and dishonesty that confirm what was just suspicion that laid black and heavy on your heart for months.